Tips for gardening with arthritis26 April 2021

-There are many ways that you can enjoy low-maintenance gardening.
-Opt for fences instead of hedges, choose hardy perennials rather than bedding plants, and go for narrow beds and raised planters to avoid overstretching.
-You could consider swapping your lawn for gravel and putting down weed membrane and bark on your borders to cut down on weeding.
+Choose a fence instead of hedge, plant hardy perennials rather than bedding plants, go for raised beds or containers to avoid overstretching.
+You could consider swapping your lawn for gravel and putting down bark on your borders to cut down on weeding.

 Spreading the load

 When carrying things, try to spread the load by using your arms rather than fingers, which are more likely to get injured.
 Try to avoid heavy loads and plan your work to minimise fatigue.

 For example, use two small bags of compost rather than one big one, think about what you need, and use wheelbarrows to avoid unnecessary trips to and from your garage or shed.

 If you don't have a garden, you can add greenery to your home with house plants and grow herbs on your windowsills in trays.
 Try anything from mint, parsley to coriander and you can use these to spice up your cooking.
 Pea shoots are another really easy one to grow and these can be used in salads.

 Penny hasn’t let osteoarthritis in her hands stop her from gardening, but she has changed the way she does some things.
 Here she shares her top tips:

 I wear hand supports and they hold the thumb in its natural position to take the pressure off.
 It makes such a difference.
 I wouldn’t be able to garden without them.
 If I am doing anything like strimming, which vibrates I wear thicker leather gloves to take the vibration.

 If I’m doing some work with secateurs, I stop after a bit and I do some hoeing, and then I stop and do some digging, and then I stop and do some raking.
 This is so I’m not doing the same repetitive action.
 That seems to minimise the pressure on my joints.